SuleimanFarah/sunpy/Coordination-Meeting-2020-Notes.md

+This will be the first of a yearly series of in-person SunPy Coordination meetings.
+The purpose of this meeting is to
+* plan for the next sunpy core release cycle
+* coordinate development across all of the core subpackages
+* coordinate development between SunPy and affiliated packages
+* discuss long-term roadmap
+* enable in-person development

 The 2020 SunPy Coordination meeting took place from the 30th March - 3rd April 2020, it was an online only meeting.

 Below is the running notes as taken during the week.